-As the central community in Southeast Region, Weyburn is the preferred locale for public sector and professional regional head offices, contributing an enduring inventory of stable employment opportunities.
+As a central community in the Southeast Region, Weyburn is the preferred locale for public sector and professional regional head offices, contributing an enduring inventory of stable employment opportunities.
 Weyburn’s proximity to Regina offers access to a wide range of supports and services.
 The stable, prosperous, business atmosphere attracts skilled professional from the larger centers to Weyburn.

 Local Municipal Leadership

 Investors are confident in the stable and sustainable business policies of the local government.
 As a leader in fiscal responsibility, the municipal government is in a position to effectively manage the infrastructure and service demands of growth without interruption to the pace of the development.
 Weyburn’s commitment to ensuring availability of adequate housing options is giving area employers a competitive edge in attracting employees.
 Working collaboratively with stakeholders is the foundation of the City’s commitment to cultivating a sustainable environment for development opportunities.

 The two municipalities, the City of Weyburn and the RM of Weyburn have taken a proactive approach to planning and development with the establishment of the Weyburn Regional Planning District Commission in 2010.
 Seven years later the Weyburn Planning District is a model of excellence for inter-municipal cooperation and planning ensuring that there is a clear dedication from all stakeholders to removing any barriers to growth and development in the Region.